Chris741233/Bridge_Serial2_to_BT/README.md

 Simple sketch to replicate a Serial2 connection (hardware serial) on a bluethoot serial connection.
 For reliability the code uses buffers.

-Application example for Smart-BMS SZLLT (same JBD or Xiaoxiang) with  PC app JBDtools
+Application example for an e-bike battery with Smart-BMS SZLLT (same JBD or Xiaoxiang) and  PC app JBDtools.
 Work maybe also on Daly BMS with their PC soft ?? to be tested ...
 - Tested  with BMS SZLLT SP15S001-P13S-40A and JBDTools v.1.6